DeadlyEssence01/CB_example_monster/README.md

 If you don't already, you'll want to add a metadata.tres file to your mod folder, don't bother filling out the information yet.
 The Modding Environment Guide at the top explains how to add a metadata.tres, if you don't know how.
 In order to preserve compatibility with other mods that change the monster spawn configuration you'll want to create a new script file in your folder, it should extend from `ContentInfo`.
 You may name it whatever you want, the example monster mod names this file `mod.gd`.
 Now open metadata.tres in the editor.
 The file will open in the rightmost "Inspector" window.
 At the bottom there is a "Script" which shows `ContentInfo`.
 Drag your script to that spot.
 Now you may fill out your mod information in the `metadata.tres`.
 Filling out the information prior to changing the script the metadata file uses, causes all your information to be reset.

 Now that we have that set up, let's get a new Monster.tres file set up.
 If you have a monster in mind that you'd like yours to mimic, you can go to `data/monster_forms` and copy, paste and rename the .tres file of the monster you'd like to replicate.
 Otherwise, you can start fresh with a new monster template, (this method is slightly more tedious).
 To do that, right click on the `monster_forms` folder, and click "add resource".
 Type in "MonsterForm" and select `MonsterForm (MonsterForm.gd)` from the list.
 Name it the name of your monster. i.e. `traffikrabdos.tres`.
-(NOTE: If you want to not break saves by using the code listed at the end of this guide, prefix your monster's file name with `mod_`. i.e. `mod_traffikrabdos.tres`, otherwise there will be a mod to fix saves.)
+(NOTE: If you want to not break saves by using the code listed at the end of this guide, prefix your monster's file name with `mods_`. i.e. `mods_traffikrabdos.tres`, otherwise there will be a mod to fix saves.)

 Now, double click the monster's tres file.
 In this file there are a bunch of sections to fill out with information about your monster.
 I am not going to walk you through each one, but I will cover a few.
 You may look at the monsters in `data/monster_forms` or the `traffikrabdos.tres` in the example monster mod, to see what kind of information goes where.